senotrusov/notes/arch-linux-installation.md

     mount -o noatime,commit=30 "${root_actual:?}" /mnt
     ```

-    The `commit=30` option sets the maximum time (in seconds) that data is held in memory before being written to disk, balancing data loss risk and I/O performance.
+    The `noatime` option improves performance by disabling file access time updates, and the `commit=30` option sets the maximum time (in seconds) that data is held in memory before being written to disk, balancing data loss risk and I/O performance.

 === "Btrfs filesystem"